Supppiee/InventoryManagement-backend/README.md

 - **Audit Logs:** Track all stock changes with pagination and product-specific queries based on the number of increased or decreased quantity.
 - **Swagger Documentation:** Explore APIs interactively and if want to test API's in postman, we can also get the required `curl` from swagger doc itself.
 - **Profiles implementation:** This project also contains a simple demo of the profiles, through which we can actually change the environment in which the application is running.
 But right now it just changes the server ports for a demo purpose.
+- **Backend validations:** Validations for the request body is also implemented from backend using Spring validations.

 ## Setup and Run Locally